mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/file_menu.rst

         Import frames for animation.

     Render Animation
-        Render an animation with FFMPEG.
+        Render an animation with FFmpeg.
 This is explained on the :ref:`render_animation` page.

     Save incremental version
         Save as a new version of the same file with a number attached.